This post may contain affiliate links, view our disclosure.

 Recently I had the idea to make a cranberry pie.
 And once it was there, I just couldn’t shake the thought, lol!
 Not apple pie with cranberries, Nantucket pie (which is really just cake with cranberries that’s cooked in a pie plate!), cranberry cream pie, or even cranberry cheesecake.

 Just a good old-fashioned pie with cranberries!
-Picture a classic apple pie, but with cranberries as the star of the show.
+Picture a classic apple or cherry pie, but with cranberries as the star of the show.
 Complete with a flaky butter crust and sweet spiced fruit filling.

 I was torn between a few different ideas for the pie topping.
 I first considered a crumbly streusel topping (something similar to French apple pie or Dutch apple pie), mostly because cranberries are tart and the added sweetness would help with that.